gizur/vtigerinst/README.md

 The Percona Toolkit is installed in the container.
 These tools works with the local MySQL process.
 They cannot be used for Amazon RDS.

 The RDS Command Line tools are also installed.
-Update `/RDSCli-1.19.00/credentials` with your API Key and Secret.
+Run `aws configure` and enter your credentials.
+Use the region `eu-west-1`.
 Make sure that this user has the necessary IAM Policy.
-Then run `rds-describe-db-instances` to verify that things work.
+Then run `aws rds rdescribe-db-instances` to verify that things work.
 See the
 [documentation](http://docs.aws.amazon.com/AmazonRDS/latest/CommandLineReference/Welcome.html)
 for more details.
 A parameter needs to be changed in RDS in order to generate the [slow query logs](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Concepts.MySQL.html).
 Changing parameters should be done with care.
 Make sure to test all settings in a non-production database first.

+Turn on slow query logs:

+    set global slow_query_log = 'ON';
+    set global long_query_time = 5;
+    set global log_queries_not_using_indexes = 1;

+    show variables like 'slow%';
+    show variables like 'long%';
+    show variables like 'log%';

+Test that it works:  `SELECT SLEEP(15);`.
+This should show up in the slow log.

+Run the part of the application that is slow.
+Then do `flush logs;` and check `/var/lib/mysqld/vtiger-slow.log`.
+This will analyze the log and print a nice
+report: `pt-query-digest /var/lib/mysqld/vtiger-slow.log`

+RDS will save the output to a table.
+This can be turned on in a local db like
+this:

+    set global log_output = 'TABLE';
+    SHOW CREATE TABLE mysql.slow_log;

+Turn logging off:

+    set global slow_query_log = 'OFF';